bitmakerla/estela/docs/estela/installation/installation.md

 	click the _Manage_ button of the newly created bucket, and change the _Access Policy_ to _public_.

-* You can create a new super user to manage and use estela.
+* You can create a new superuser to manage and use estela by running:

   ```
   $ make createsuperuser